SiyaZozi/SiyaZozi/README.md

 - 👋 Hi, I’m @SiyaZozi
 - 👀 I’m interested in ...
 Anything Development
 - 🌱 I’m currently learning ...
-Wordpress and React
+Wordpress, React & Next.js
 - 💞️ I’m looking to collaborate on ...
 Any Project
 - 📫 How to reach me ...
 You can't, I'm in Space